harshitanph/KycAuthentication/README.md

 ❌ Error-prone

-This system automates the entire pipeline with:
+KycAuthentication automates the entire process with:

 🔎 ML-based fraud detection